 If you’re interested in seeing how India’s wildlife stands up on an international scale, take a look at our interview with a naturalist on safaris in India vs. wildlife in Africa – it’s fascinating to see the comparison.

-Best beach: Neeleshwar
+Favourite Indian beach: Neeleshwar

 Neeleshwar has to be number one in terms of beaches.
 It is found in a remote part of Northern Kerala which is just an inch off the typical trail but well worth the journey.
 It is gorgeous: low on tourists and high on ambience, relaxing and yet nearby plenty of activities.
 The peaceful northern Backwaters are easy to reach from here, as is the impressive Bekal Fort.
 You’ll also find plenty of small villages to explore and get to know the gentle pace of life.
 Hotel options are good too: two of my favourites include the rustic Kanan Beach Resort and the higher-end Neeleshwar Hermitage.

-Best for scenery
+Best for beautiful scenery in India

 The Western Ghats, between Munnar, Valparai & Kodaikanal, are a lush and dramatic region of India’s famous hills.
 Expect winding roads, sheer drops, views from the plains of Tamil Nadu to the top of the peaks of Munnar all in one frame.
 This area is great for hiking and experiencing village life, and it’s also very easy to get off the beaten track from here too (in fact, Kerala, in general, is great for this: there are plenty of stunning areas just around the corner from more touristy towns such as Munnar, Alleppey and Thekkady).

 As a cheeky extra, I’d add Hampi to my list of favourite places to visit in India for scenery – a boulder-strewn, moon-like landscape that doesn’t compare to anything I’ve ever seen before.